CrossTheRoadElec/Phoenix5-Linux-Example/README.md

-### Connecting to Diag server:
+### Connecting to Diagnostics server:
-1. Make sure your Nvidia Jetson is connected to the same wifi network as the windows PC you want to run Tuner on
+1. Make sure your Nvidia Jetson is connected to the same Wi-Fi network as the windows PC you want to run Tuner on
 2. Open a terminal on the Jetson and run `ifconfig`.
 3.	![ip](https://user-images.githubusercontent.com/51933047/63195155-e214d700-c03f-11e9-949a-33190ce20944.PNG)
-4. Find the ip listed under wlan0 and next to inet.(**Note: depending on your connection setup the ip you want to use may be next to a different wlan#**).
+4. Find the ip listed under wlan0 and next to inet. (**Note: depending on your connection setup the ip you want to use may be next to a different wlan#**).
 5. Enter your ip into Phoenix tuner.
 6. Click `Install Phoenix Library/Diagnostics`.
-7. Enter your user name and password when prompted.(To find your user name look at the text before the `@` in the terminal).
+7. Enter your username and password when prompted.
+(To find your username look at the text before the `@` in the terminal).
 	In this terminal the user is `ctre`.
 	![image](https://user-images.githubusercontent.com/51933047/63195027-7fbbd680-c03f-11e9-9e5e-c310d0eebff4.PNG)
 8. Tuner will then install and start the diagnostics server on the Jetson.